epflgraph/graphchatbot/README.md

 ### Benefits
 This strategy offers some benefits over other approaches that would expose the content of the graph to the LLM:
-* No need to set up a RAG system to retrieve the most likely nodes for the LLM to see.
+* No need to set up (and maintain) a RAG system to retrieve the most likely nodes for the LLM to see.
 * Fewer tokens are exchanged, which leads to less latency, cost and energy usage.
 * Data privacy.
 The only information sent to the LLM is the user input, nothing else.
+* Robust against changes in data.
+The instructions are the same regardless of whether the data has changed.
 * Results can be cached, since we assume the same query will always give rise to the same set of instructions, regardless of whether the data has changed.
 * Certain very complicated or sensitive queries can be artificially cached if needed, again regardless of whether the data has changed.
-* Sometimes we can recover from a wrong set of instructions and ask again thanks to the strict syntax.
+* In some cases we can recover from a wrong set of instructions and ask again thanks to the strict syntax.
-* Protection against hallucinations, to some extent.
+* Protection against hallucinations.
 If the LLM hallucinates, two things can happen:
   * The instructions are invalid (e.g. use an operator that does not exist).
 In this case we return no nodes.
   * The instructions produce a wrong nodeset (e.g. people related to the Concept "Digital Education" instead of the Course "Digital Education").
 Even in this case, we can explain how it was constructed, and we know the data comes from the graph.
 The response is not *false*, but rather answers a different question.